logo

 Abstract

 Severe COVID-associated lung injury is a major confounding factor of hospitalizations and death with no effective treatments.
-This study describes a non-classical fibrin clotting mechanism mediated by SARS-CoV-2 infected primary lung cells.
-This infection-induced fibrin formation is observed in all variants of SARS-CoV-2 infections and requires thrombin but is independent of tissue factor and other classical plasma coagulation factors.
-The findings reveal the inefficiency of current plasma-targeted anticoagulation therapy and suggest the need for a viral-induced ARDS animal model for treating respiratory airways with thrombin inhibitors.
+Here, we describe a non-classical fibrin clotting mechanism mediated by SARS-CoV-2 infected primary lung but not other susceptible epithelial cells.
+This infection-induced fibrin formation is observed in all variants of SARS-CoV-2 infections, and requires thrombin but is independent of tissue factor and other classical plasma coagulation factors.
+While prothrombin and fibrinogen levels are elevated in acute COVID BALF samples, fibrin clotting occurs only with the presence of viral infected but not uninfected lung epithelial cells.
+We suggest a viral-induced coagulation mechanism, in which prothrombin is activated by infection-induced transmembrane serine proteases, such as ST14 and TMPRSS11D, on NHBE cells.
+Our finding reveals the inefficiency of current plasma targeted anticoagulation therapy and suggests the need to develop a viral-induced ARDS animal model for treating respiratory airways with thrombin inhibitors.

 Publisher